 Ranking and Resolver determines the final winner of the entire NLP computation.
 If either the ML model or the Knowledge Graph find a perfect match, the ranking and resolver doesn’t re-score the intent and presents it as a matched intent.
 Even if there are multiple perfect matches, they will be presented as options to the developers from which they can choose.

-The Ranking and Resolver re-scores all the other good and unsure matches identified by the three models using the Fundamental Learning model.
+The Ranking and Resolver re-scores all the other good and unsure matches identified by the three models using the Fundamental Meaning model.
 After re-scoring, if the final score of an intent crosses a certain threshold, it too is considered as a match.

 Training the Bot